201-created/ember-inline-css/README.md

 ember install ember-inline-css
 ```

+Then restart your Ember server.
+Your styles will be inlined!

 ## Usage

-This addon will replace the `<link>` tag importing app css with the contents of
+This addon will take take the application and vendor CSS `<link>` tags in the
-that file.
+application's `index.html` file and replace them with inline `<style>` tags.